apisearch-io/php-client/README.md

 Aggregations can be enabled or disabled by using these flag methods.
-This flag will override all behaviors from all filter methods (remember that when filtering by some fields, for example Categories, you can enabled or disable specific aggregation).
-If aggregations are enabled, then the behavior will not change and each field specific behavior will be used.
+This flag will override all behaviors from all filter methods (remember that when filtering by some fields, for example Types, you can enable or disable a specific aggregation).
+If aggregations are enabled, then the behavior will not change and each field specific behaviors will be used.
 If disable, all field specific behaviors will be disabled.

 ```php